 The other problem, which may not end up being a problem at all, is the thin piece of plastic that holds the two halves of the template together.
 It seems quite strong but I would be concerned about how long it will last.
 Since I did really enjoy using them, I might have an update on that for you in the future.

 My flowers are very simple, using just one template each.
 For the round petal flower on the top right, I folded two pieces of fabric and placed them on top of each other before closing the flower maker to create petals with contrast coloured centres.
 You can also make rings with different numbers of petals and stack them up, use four to make a butterfly, two for a heart or bow and so forth.

-This photo from the following video also shows that you can combine the different templates to make more styles of flowers
+You can also combine the different templates to make more styles of flowers.

 Here’s a Japanese video that shows how to use them

 So what do you think?
 Will you have a go at making kanzashi?